1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

 What about the altitude?

 Machu Picchu is 2,430 meters (7,972 feet) above sea level, which is much lower than Cusco — 3,400 meters or 11,152 feet.
 It’s unlikely you’ll suffer from altitude sickness at Machu Picchu if you’ve already spent time acclimatizing in Cusco.
-However the 1 day Inca Trail has a peak elevation of about 2,700 meters (~8,858 feet) above sea level, so it’s possible however unlikely, that while on the move you could get sick.
+However the 1 day Inca Trail has a peak elevation of about 2,700 meters (~8,858 feet) above sea level, so it’s unlikely, that while on the move you could get sick.
 If you are concerned about the altitude make sure to keep a slow steady pace, and drink plenty of water.
 Sipping coca tea, chewing coca leaves or taking a soroche pill can help a lot.

 What is the best time to visit Machu Picchu?

-Generally speaking, the dry season from May to October is the best time to visit Machu Picchu.
+The dry season from May to October is the best time to visit Machu Picchu.
 The views during this time are almost never obstructed by fog making it the best time to take pictures.
 Keep in mind however, that during this time of year you will have the biggest crowds, and the most expensive transportation and accommodation.

 When was Machu Picchu discovered?